-A variable rate loan is the opposite of a fixed rate loan.
+A variable rate loan is the opposite of a fixed loan rate.
 The interest rate – and consequently your monthly loan repayment too – can rise or fall at any point during the mortgage term due to changes in the market.

 Paying break fees